weavejester/imprimatur/README.md

 The `toggle` function will `open` a collection if it's closed, or `close` a collection if it's open.

+## Example

 Look in the `example` directory of the repository for a more detailed example.
-To try Imprimatur within a live coding environment, run `lein figwheel` from this directory.
+To try Imprimatur within a live coding environment, run `lein figwheel` from this directory, then browse to http://localhost:3449/.

 ## License